|First things first. A "black light" will not work for most fluorescent minerals.

 Decent short-wave lamps start at around $300.

-Many people have asked me where they can get a short-wave ultraviolet light to view fluorescent minerals.
+Many people have asked me what short-wave ultraviolet lamp they should get to view fluorescent minerals.
 I usually recommend to skip the tiny, battery-powered lamps and save your money for a good, powerful lamp-- you won't regret it in the long run.
-The company I work for used to sell the Ultralight 5000S, which was a very good lamp (powerful), but it seems the manufacturer is either not around anymore or has become unresponsive (looking for another manufacturer at the moment).
+The absolute minimum that I'd consider would be a 9-watt lamp, and that's only good for the really bright minerals such as willemite, clinohedrite, scheelite, etc.

-With either brand of lamp you should put a piece of chicken wire over the filter to add some protection against rocks.
+With any UV lamp you should put a piece of chicken wire over the filter to add some protection against rocks.
 During field collecting it's all too easy to set the lamp face down on a rock and crack the filter.

 Everyone thinks they'll never do it, and then it happens.